wildflowers welcome

 Helen took me to a little bald patch of earth with a few green twigs sticking out of the ground.
 Next to the twigs was a small placard noting the Lupinus texenisis had been there.
 She pointed them out and said “These are our Bluebonnets but they are out of season now.
 Most people think these are perennials because they seem to grow back every year, but really this flower is an annual flower.
 It only lives one year – it’s entire existence centers around building it’s seed ball.”
 I later came to know that a seed ball is a small perfectly round sphere of what appears to be dirt, but is in fact thousands of tiny Bluebonnet seeds that will reproduce the next season’s harvest untended.
 The lifespan of the flower is only a few weeks really, and the entire time it is forming the seed ball and when it’s life is over the ball drops and leaves behind a 1000 fold harvest of new wildflowers as a legacy in its place.

-This is how God helped me to truly embrace my identity and calling not only as His Wildflower, but to identify and to raise up a legacy of Wildflower Women called by their God to influence and bring His glorious beauty to every life they touch in their own unique and special way.
+These few notes, and a thousand more thoughts now and again paved the way for God’s revelation to help me to truly embrace my identity and calling not only as His Wildflower, but to identify and to raise up a legacy of Wildflower Women called by their God to influence and bring His glorious beauty to every life they touch in their own unique and special way.

-- As a Christian woman, do you sense the call of God on your life to influence your friends, community, workplace, or even just your family at home?
+As a Christian woman, do you sense the call of God on your life to influence your friends, community, workplace, or even just your family at home?

-- Have you struggled to find your way or find mentors to raise you up in Christ’s identity, purpose and calling in life?
+Have you struggled to find your way or find mentors to raise you up in Christ’s identity, purpose and calling in life?